 C-409: Employment Scams

 The potential for fraudulent employment scams in WorkInTexas.com, may be disguised as legitimate employer-posted job opportunities that are usually entered by self-service users.
-Boards must be diligent in their review of all new job orders, looking for indicators of potentially fraudulent activity.
+ES Merit staff must be diligent in their review of all new job orders, looking for indicators of potentially fraudulent activity.
 Indicators include, but are not limited to, employers or orders that do the following:

 Require a job seeker to create an instant message account to conduct an interview